guillaumedelre/fmm-flow/README.md

 ## Todo

-Integrate git subplit in the workflow.
+- Integrate git subplit in the workflow.
+- make the bump-version.sh works :)